 A total of five significant vascular plants were found within the study area, which include one regionally/locally rare species in the GTA/Credit River Watershed/Region of Peel, four locally rare species in the Credit River Watershed/Region of Peel, and one locally rare species in the City of Mississauga (Table 3).
-Two vascular plant species found within the proposed lot are considered regionally and locally significant.
+Two vascular plant species found within the proposed lot are considered regionally and locally significant, Impatiens pallida and Carex leptonervia; these are shown on Figure 7.
 Pale Jewelweed (Impatiens pallida) is considered rare in the Credit River Watershed/Region of Peel.
 This species is typically associated with forests (especially swampy), stream sides, and ditches and tends toward more mesic habitats (Voss and Reznicek 2012).
 Finely-nerved Sedge (Carex leptonervia) is considered rare in the Credit River Watershed/Region of Peel and in the City of Mississauga (Table 3).
 This species is typically associated with rich deciduous or mixed forests, and apparently continues to thrive in disturbed areas and clearings (Voss and Reznicek 2012).
 Federally and/or provincially rare species or Species at Risk were not found within the study area.